*This article was updated on August 2nd, 2023.

 How Should You Clean Mold?

-- Create a 50/50 mixture of water and ammonia.
+- DIY: If you’d rather go the do-it-yourself route, you can also use either undiluted white vinegar or create a 50/50 mixture of water and ammonia.
 Spray and then rinse after three hours.
 Be sure to take proper safety precautions and wear a mask, gloves, and goggles.

-- Using EC3 Laundry Additive rinses away bacteria and mold spores that get trapped in your clothing and other fabrics that regular washing alone can’t eliminate.
+- Your laundry: Mold spores can weasel their way into your clothes, so you’ll want to thoroughly wash all clothing and bedding.
+I recommend using either EC3 Laundry Additive or MicroBalance Laundry to rinse away bacteria and mold spores that get trapped in your clothing and other fabrics that regular washing alone can’t eliminate.

 Steps You Can Take to Prevent Mold Growth